Syncfusion AI Assistant

 Getting Started with Blazor Pivot Table Component in WebAssembly App

-This guide explains how to add the Blazor Pivot Table component to your Blazor WebAssembly App using Visual Studio, Visual Studio Code, or .NET CLI.
+This guide briefly explains about how to include Syncfusion® Blazor Pivot Table component in a Blazor WebAssembly App using Visual Studio, Visual Studio Code, and the .NET CLI.
 Follow these steps to set up and configure the component for your project.

 Ready to streamline your Syncfusion® Blazor development?